afgodwin/ENGRI1120-Fall-2024/_build/html/_sources/chapter-1-dir/stuff-balances.md

 * The idea of an {ref}`content:references:open-system-and-surrondings`
 * The definition of a {ref}`content:references:steady-state-systems`
 * The decomposition of {ref}`content:references:dynamic-systems`

+In addition, we introduced the conservation of stuff principle ({prf:ref}`obs-conservation-of-stuff`) and the well-mixed assumption ({prf:ref}`obs-wma`), which will be critical throughout the rest of the course.

 Next time, we'll make the idea of _stuff_ more complete by thinking about _stuff_ as the quantity of material transported into or from a system and the amount of stuff that accumulates (or is generated) inside the system.